Optical Image Scanning Microscope

 The resolution improvement by a factor of 1.6 typically gained with ISM is obtained without limiting the versatility of the setup for example in terms of usable fluorophores.
 In addition, the new ISM realization offers the following advantages:

 High-resolution fluorescence microscopy.
-The method can be used in combination with confocal laser scanning microscopy or 2-photon microscopy.
-Existing setups can be easily upgraded.
+The method can be used in combination with confocal laser scanning microscopy or two photon microscopy.
+Existing setups can easily be upgraded.

 Both a 1-photon as well as a 2-photon realization have been constructed and tested and both showed the expected resolution enhancement and were capable of recording images with high frame rates.